-Personal and Organizational Quality Assessment (POQA) survey.
-This 85-item, validated, and normed assessment provides a broad overview of the individual's emotional stressors and social attitudes, vitality and physical symptoms of stress, and measures of workplace effectiveness.84 All participants in the study (n = 65) completed the POQA survey at 3 time points: baseline, pre-training (5 weeks after baseline) and post-training (16 weeks after baseline).
+Personal and Organizational Quality Assessment (POQA) Survey.
+This 85-item, validated, and normed assessment provides a broad overview of the individual's emotional stressors and social attitudes, vitality and physical symptoms of stress, and measures of workplace effectiveness.83 All participants in the study (n = 65) completed the POQA survey at three timepoints: baseline, pre-training (5 weeks after baseline) and post-training (16 weeks after baseline).

-Program impact assessment.
+Program Impact Assessment.
 This semi-structured interview was administered by a clinical psychologist to the subgroup of experimental (n = 12) and control group (n = 11) participants who took part in the scenarios.
 The interview was conducted on the day of the final scenario, 4 weeks after the completion of the training program.
-This assessment was designed to determine the impact of the training on 4 major life areas: coping skills, family relationships, work performance, and interpersonal skills.
-Officers were asked to rate to what extent they noted an improvement over the previous 6 weeks in 32 specific aspects of psychosocial functioning pertaining to these major areas (eg, insight into my psychological well-being; ability to manage my moods; tendency to assert my opinions, feelings, and desires with family members; tendency to respond to those I am close to with empathy versus criticism; ability to adapt to changing work environments and schedules; ability to stay calm and clear when faced with the unknown; feeling accepted and supported by supervisors; extent to which I attempt to resolve work conflicts constructively) Those officers who had received the training were asked to rate to what extent they attributed observed changes to their integration of the techniques in their day-to-day lives.

-In addition, they were asked to openly discuss changes that they attributed to having received the training in their ability to cope with emotional distress, in home life and relationships, in their work performance, and in their interpersonal relationships at work.
+This assessment was designed to determine the impact of the training on four major life areas: coping skills, family relationships, work performance, and interpersonal skills.
+Officers were asked to rate to what extent they noted an improvement over the previous 6 weeks in 32 specific aspects of psychosocial functioning pertaining to these major areas (eg, insight into psychological well-being; ability to manage moods; tendency to assert opinions, feelings, and desires with family members; tendency to respond to loved ones with empathy vs criticism; ability to adapt to changing work environments and schedules; ability to stay calm and clear when faced with the unknown; feeling accepted and supported by supervisors; extent to which work-conflict resolution is attempted) Those officers who had received the training were asked to rate to what extent they attributed observed changes to their integration of the techniques in their day-today lives.
+In addition, they were asked to openly discuss changes that they attributed to having received the training in their ability to cope with emotional distress in home life and relationships, in their work performance, and in their interpersonal relationships at work.
 The approximate duration of the interview was 10 to 15 minutes.

-Scenario stress levels.
-Following each scenario, participating officers were asked to rate the intensity of the stress they felt during the simulation on a scale of r to 10 (10 = maximum stress).
+Scenario Stress Levels.
+Following each scenario, participating officers were asked to rate the intensity of the stress they felt during the simulation on a scale of I to IO (IO = maximum stress).
 They were also asked to state what was the most stressful part of the scenario to them and why.